Real loci in (log-) Calabi-Yau manifolds via Kato-Nakayama spaces of toric degenerations: Kato-Nakayama spaces with a view toward toric degenerations

-More generally, Let $(X,\M_{(X,D)})$ be the divisorial log structure on a complex scheme $X$ with a normal crossings divisor $D\subset X$.
+More generally, let $(X,\M_{(X,D)})$ be the divisorial log structure on a complex scheme $X$ with a normal crossings divisor $D\subset X$.
 Then the Kato-Nakayama space $X^{\mathrm{KN}}$ of $X$ can be identified with the oriented real blow up of $X$ along $D$.
-At a point $x\in X$ the map $X^\KN\to X$ has fibre $(S^1)^k$ with $k$ the number of irreducible components of $D$ containing $x$. \end{example}
+At a point $x\in X$ the map $X^\KN\to X$ has fibre $(S^1)^k$ with $k$ the number of irreducible components of $D$ containing $x$.
+For details of this construction we refer to \cite{Gillam}. \end{example}